Your Child's Weight

 Although BMI can be a good indicator of body fat, it doesn't always tell the full story.
-Someone with a large frame or a lot of muscle instead of excess fat (like a bodybuilder or athlete) can have a high BMI.
+Someone with a large frame or a lot of muscle (like a bodybuilder or athlete) can have a high BMI but not too much fat.
 Likewise, a small person with a small frame may have a normal BMI but could still have too much body fat.
 These are other good reasons to talk about your child's BMI with your doctor.

 When Kids Are Overweight or Underweight

-If concerned about your child's height, weight, or BMI, the doctor may ask questions about your child's health, level of physical activity, and eating habits, as well as your family medical history.
-The doctor can put all this information together to determine whether there's a weight or growth problem.
+If concerned about your child's height, weight, or BMI, the doctor may ask questions about your child's health, physical activity, and eating habits, and your family's medical history .
+The doctor can put all this information together to tell if there's a weight or growth problem.